caukub/mcgui-de/src/administration/host-types.md

 2. Budget

 The most commonly used type of paid hosting.
-It provides (or should) sufficient server performance for servers with a lower (to medium, depending on the specific hosting) number of players, i.e. friends or smaller community.
+It provides (or should) sufficient server performance for servers with a lower (to medium, depending on the specific hosting) number of players, i.e. friends and smaller communities.

 3. Power/performance/plans with dedicated (extra) performance

-This type is usually suitable for large servers or heavy modpacks.
+This type is usually suitable for large servers and heavy modpacks.

 ## Dedicated (physical) server {#dedicated}
 A dedicated server works the same way as a VPS in terms of administration, i.e. you get access to the entire (operating) system, the management of which is entirely in your control.
 However, unlike a VPS, you don't get only a part of the server resources, but the performance of the entire physical server.